greeeg/redefined.cloud/content/terms/continuous-delivery/index.en.md

 ---
-title: 'What is Continuous Delivery or CD?'
+title: 'What is Continuous delivery or CD?'
-description: ''
+description: 'Continuous delivery is like serving meals plate by plate instead of waiting for everything to be ready.'
 name: 'Continuous delivery'
 shortName: 'CD'
 summary: ''